rahriver/polynord/README.md

 click-left: Disconnects
 click-middle: Opens `rofi` to select countries, when you select a country, it will give you all the available cities to connect to

+> NOTE: The module can only show country abbreviation since it's not currently possible to display emojis on polybar (doesn't support compound emojis), but there is a JSON file in the repo that has the flags for all the available countries.
+If you'd like to use this module in other statusbars, make sure it supports flag emojis and then switch `vpn_abbr.json` with `vpn_flags.json`.

 # ☕ Support
 If you liked this project, please consider giving it a star and sharing it with other people!